sara-sabr/ITStrategy/_posts/en/2022-02-03-project-to-product.md

     <figcaption>Figure 1.
 The Product - Service relationship</figcaption>
 </figure>

-A service consumer doesn't care about the costs and risks to operate the service, but a service uses products, which DO have a cost, for its delivery.
+A service consumer doesn't care about the costs and risks to operate the service, but a service uses products, which _do_ have a cost, for its delivery.
 Managing the internal complexities to sustain these products, and how they affect the service level is where product management fits.
 Moving to digital means some of those products will be exposed to service consumers (e.g., a website).